vultisig/docs/user-actions/creating-a-vault.md

 ### How to generate a Vault

-{% hint style="success" %}
-Remember - all your devices must have the Vultisig open and must be connected to the same Wi-Fi network or Internet, using the Vultisig Relay Server.\
-**The keygen will fail if the connection is not stable.**
-{% endhint %}

 Get your devices ready and create a vault.

 <figure><img src="../.gitbook/assets/Create Vault Start.png" alt="" width="188"><figcaption><p>Create Vault</p></figcaption></figure>